Ruth Morris: Academic and work background

 In 1956, Ruth received her BA in music and sociology from Oberlin College.
 She followed up with an MA in sociology in 1958 from the University of Illinois.
 Her thesis was on the "Role of Conscientious Objectors in U.S. Prisons, 1914-1957."
 Not content to stop there, she also did her MSW, graduating in 1959 from the University of Michigan with a thesis on "Friendship Patterns in an Institution for Delinquent Girls."
 In 1963 she also received her PhD from the University of Michigan in sociology and social Work.
 Her dissertation was "A Theory and Comparison of Female and Male Delinquents and Non-Delinquents."

 She also taught, led workshops, and lectured widely—including the Graduate School of Theology, University of Toronto; York University in Toronto; and American University in Washington, D.C. -- in the areas of introduction to sociology, sociology of health and illness, crime and delinquency, race and ethnic relations, social movements, sociology of poverty, contemporary communities, and introduction to social work.
 She also taught the theory and techniques of conflict resolution to many groups of volunteers and spoke widely about penal abolition, justice, and related issues throughout Canada and the U.S., and also in New Zealand, Mexico, Costa Rica, and Argentina.

 From 1995 to 2001 she held the position of educational director for Rittenhouse.
-At the same time, she was, from 1990-2000, coordinator of the Black Creek Anti-Drug Focus Community Coalition (now PEACH) in the Jane-Finch neighbourhood of North York, Ontario.
-She was executive director of the John Howard Society of Metro Toronto from 1987 to 1990, programme director of St. Stephen's Community House in Toronto from 1984-1987, director of the Toronto-York Bail Programme from 1979 to 1983 and coordinator of the Canadian Friends Service Committee from 1975 to 1978.
+At the same time, she was, from 1990 to 2000, coordinator of the Black Creek Anti-Drug Focus Community Coalition (now PEACH) in the Jane-Finch neighbourhood of North York, Ontario.
+She was executive director of the John Howard Society of Metro Toronto from 1987 to 1990, programme director of St. Stephen's Community House in Toronto from 1984 to 1987, director of the Toronto-York Bail Programme from 1979 to 1983 and coordinator of the Canadian Friends Service Committee from 1975 to 1978.